GovindBhala/DS5500-Movie-Recommendation-System/README.md

 # Methodological Appendix

 ## Evaluation Metrics
+- For all metrics, calculated on a random subset of users and average value taken across users.
+For personalization, take average across K sets (folds) of randm users because comparing userse to each other
+- Make sure to set the seed such that different models are evaluated on the same random subset
+- Results from all models are recorded in 'evaluations' folder as text files

 ### Personalization
-_Goal_: Maximize differences between move recommendations for different people
+- _Goal_: Maximize differences between move recommendations for different people
-_Method_: K fold cross-validation across several sets of users
+- _Method_: K fold cross-validation across several sets of users
 ![picture](images/personalization.PNG)

 ### Precision, Recall @ K